Achievement Award Program

 - Vice President and Chief Human Resources Officer

 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston ("university") uses an Achievement Award Program ("AAP") as part of its total employee compensation strategy.
-The purpose of the AAP is to provide an incentive, in the form of a one-time payment, to eligible employees for attaining measurable group goals above and beyond normal job duties that support the university's mission and objectives.
-The use of an AAP as an incentive tool is at the discretion of the head of each project or department, or the President for university-wide programs.
+The University of Texas Health Science Center at Houston ("University") uses an Achievement Award Program ("AAP") as part of its total employee compensation strategy.
+The purpose of the AAP is to provide an incentive, in the form of a one-time payment, to eligible Classified and Management A&P employees for attaining measurable group goals above and beyond normal job duties that support the University's mission and objectives.
+The use of an AAP as an incentive tool is at the discretion of the head of each project or department, or the President for University-wide programs.
 An AAP is prospective in nature and is based on meeting specific criteria and outcomes for projects to be completed in the future; it is not a bonus for past performance.
 Achievement award payments are one-time payments that do not become part of an employee's recurring base salary.
-These awards supplement and do not replace the university's base pay or merit pay programs.
+These awards supplement and do not replace the University's base pay or merit pay programs.